 Open a Roth IRA

 Consider opening a Roth IRA if you have maxed out your 401(k) or you are simply not happy with the investment choices in your plan.

 It’s a more flexible retirement investment vehicle, especially for early-career professionals, than a 401(k), according to financial planners.
 With a Roth, you save after-tax dollars.
 Money invested in a Roth grows tax-free, and you can withdraw your original contributions — but not the earnings — before retirement without tax consequences or penalty.
 Many parents also make it a piece of their college savings plan, thanks to its tax efficiency.

-The total allowable amount contributed to a Roth is $5,500 for 2018 ($6,500 if you’re age 50 or older).
+The total allowable amount contributed to a Roth is $6,000 for 2022 ($7,000 if you’re age 50 or older).
 The IRS does have income limitations for who is eligible for a Roth IRA.
-Check if you qualify for a Roth here.

 Best for: Young professionals who expect their incomes to rise as their careers advance, or their tax bracket to stay the same in retirement as it is now.
 Parents saving for their children’s education.